shauninman/MinUI/skeleton/BASE/README.txt

   Policenauts (Japan) (Disc 1).cue
   Policenauts (Japan) (Disc 2).cue

 When a multi-disc game is detected the in-game menu's Continue item will also show the current disc.
-Press left or right to switch between them.
+Press left or right to switch between discs.

 MinUI also supports chd files and official pbp files (multi-disc pbp files larger than 2GB are not supported).
 Regardless of the multi-disc file format used, every disc of the same game share the same memory card and save state slots.